History of Puerto Rico: European powers fight over the island

 The 17th and 18th centuries saw more attacks on the island.
 On September 25, 1625, the Dutch, under the leadership of Boudewijn Hendrick (Balduino Enrico), attacked San Juan, besieging Fort San Felipe del Morro and La Fortaleza.
 Residents fled the city but the Spanish, led by Governor Juan de Haro, were able to repel the Dutch troops from Fort San Felipe del Morro.
 The fortification of San Juan continued; in 1634, Philip IV of Spain fortified Fort San Cristóbal, along with six fortresses linked by a line of sandstone walls surrounding the city.
 In 1702, the English launch an expedition to capture the town of Arecibo, located on the north coast, west of San Juan, with no success.
 In 1797, the French and Spanish declared war on Great Britain.
 The British attempted again to capture the island, invading San Juan with an invasion force of 7,000 troops and an armada consisting of 64 ships under the command of General Ralph Abercromby.
 Captain General Don Ramón de Castro and his army successfully repulsed the British, who withdrew.

 Amidst the constant attacks, the first threads of Puerto Rican society emerged.
 A 1765 census conducted by Lt.
 General Alejandro O'Reilly showed a total population of 44,883, of which 5,037 (11.2%) were slaves, a low percentage compared to the other Spanish colonies in the Caribbean.
 In 1786 the first comprehensive history of Puerto Rico—Historia Geográfica, Civil y Política de Puerto Rico by Fray Iñigo Abbad y Lasierra—was published in Madrid, documenting the history of Puerto Rico from the time of Columbus' landing in 1493 until 1783.
 The book also presents a first hand account of Puerto Rican identity, including music, clothing, personality and nationality.

 Puerto Rico became an intendancy in 1784.

 Early 19th century

 The 19th century brought many changes to Puerto Rico, both political and social.
 In 1809, the Spanish government, in opposition to Napoleon, was convened in Cádiz in southern Spain.
 While still swearing allegiance to the king, the Supreme Central Junta invited voting representatives from the colonies.
 Ramón Power y Giralt was nominated as the local delegate to the Cortes of Cádiz, which served as a parliamentary Regency after Ferdinand VII was deposed by Napoleon.
 The Ley Power ("the Power Act") soon followed, which designated five ports for free commerce—Fajardo, Mayagüez, Aguadilla, Cabo Rojo and Ponce—and established economic reforms with the goal of developing a more efficient economy.
-In 1812, the Cádiz Constitution was adopted, dividing Spain and its territories into provinces, each with a local corporation or council to promote its prosperity and defend its interests; this granted Puerto Ricans conditional citizenship.
+In 1812, the Cádiz Constitution was adopted, dividing Spain and its territories into provinces, each with a local corporation or council to promote its prosperity and defend its interests; this granted Puerto Ricans conditional Spanish citizenship.